cmtoomey/archive-blog/_posts/2017-05-23-reacttableau.md

 Now that you've completed this task - you can go out and make a bunch of awesome things.
 React plays well on native apps too, so feel free to venture into the world of mobile.
 You next step should be to get the fabulous [Create React App](https://github.com/facebookincubator/create-react-app).

 One thing to note for now - tableau-api isn't licensed correctly.
 Whenever you build anything in Open Source, please make sure you apply a license to it so others can use it!
-Ben Lower at Tableau is working on getting tableau-api into their own repository, with the proper license in place(since it is their IP and both mine and Ilya's repository's are just building on their code).
+Ben Lower at Tableau is working on getting tableau-api into their own repository, with the proper license in place(since it is their IP and both mine and Ilya's repositories are just building on their code).
 Open Source is great because we can all share and build on each other's work, but we all have to make sure we follow the rules that enable that sharing.

 I hope you're inspired to go build your own React apps now - with or without Tableau!
 Victory is great, but there are a number of other D3-React libraries to play with too.
 There's also a bunch of UI libraries so you don't have to build buttons and forms from scratch.
 So find what you like best and get to coding!